Carrie (2002 film): Reception

-While the film was generally poorly received by critics, Angela Bettis' performance was highly lauded.
+While the film was generally poorly received by critics, Angela Bettis's performance was highly lauded.

 While Johnson considered the film "a respectable piece of work", owing to an intelligent script that developed all of King's themes, Wertheimer classified it negatively within "the generic made-for-television standard".
 Ian Jane of DVD Talk opined Carrie was "decent enough" for the limitations of a TV film, and Arrigo said "the lack of cinematic quality" reflected the television standards of the 2000s.
 Although Wertheimer claimed that the film's drawbacks were not simply caused by the medium, he did make the criticism that the prom scenes were sapped by the commercial breaks: the filmmakers, he argued, should have opted for a shorter sequence.
 SF Gates Edward Guthmann also criticized the film's overall length, especially in regard to the prom scene, as he considered the "dramatic impact" was not enhanced.
 Phil Gallo of Variety likewise felt some scenes were extended just to fit the time needed for the next break.
 Randy Miller III of DVD Talk said that the home media release evidenced "gaps in the action" caused by the commercials.

 The film's special effects were heavily criticized.
 (Note: Gallo considered them to be "a fizzle"; Wertheimer called them "passable", and Jane declared, "some of the effects work is just plain bad to the point where it can be unintentionally funny".
 Arrigo said about a specific scene that "the effect is not dissimilar to something an app on my smart phone can produce".)
 Fuller himself called the effects "cheap".
 Levesque and Gallo found their usage to be excessive, and the former said the film suddenly "shifts into a special effects bonanza".
 Another common complaint was that the film was not scary, which led Levesque to write that "the new Carrie doesn't even fit the category [of scary-movie genre]".
 Gallo found that it deviated from horror in favor of "prurient side routes", mentioning Rena Sofer's acting, as well as locker-room and post-coital scenes.
 Johnson made a similar remark on the sexual content.

 Most of the praise the film received was directed towards its cast, (Note: Examples: